s-simoncelli/ptv/+PTV/@syncVideos/README.md

 `obj = PTV.syncVideos(...)` returns a *syncVideos* object containing the output of the lag estimation.

 # syncVideos properties
- - **videoSet1**      - Complete path to the folder containing the 1st set of video files
+ - **videoSet1**      - Complete path to the folder containing the 1st set of video files or path to a video
- - **videoSet2**      - Complete path to the folder containing the 2nd set of video files
+ - **videoSet2**      - Complete path to the folder containing the 2nd set of video files or path to a video
  - **frameRate**      - The video frame rate
  - **totalVideos**    - The total processed videos
  - **framesSet1**     - The number of frames in each video files from 1st set